Etcor/practice-problems/README.md

 # practice_problems

-My collection of algorithm and coding challenges.
+A collection of algorithm and coding challenges that I have completed.

-Future plans include adding tests for each challenge problem.
+Future plans include adding tests for each challenge problem using Mocha and the CLI.